Wizzy News 21 May 2026

 Many of our teams are in action again this next week and all of our age group fixtures are available on the ECB’s Playcricket website –please click here

-• First X1 are at home to Bosham away on Saturday afternoon at 1pm
+• First X1 are at home to Southwater on Saturday afternoon at 1pm

-• Second X1 are away at home to Bosham at 1pm on Saturday
+• Second X1 are away to Horley at 1pm on Saturday

-• Women’s Hardball team are away to Southwater at Slinfold at 1:30pm on Sunday afternoon
+• Women’s Softball team are at home to Fernhurst on Sunday morning

-• Sunday Supplements X1 are away to Follies Farm Old Spots on Sunday afternoon
+• Sunday Supplements X1 are at home to Petworth on Sunday afternoon at 2pm

-• Under 12’s are against Lindfield away on Saturday morning
+• Under 12’s are away to Roffey on Saturday morning

 • Under 11 mixed team are at home to Rudgwick on Tuesday evening